kean/articles/2017-07-10-api-client-in-swift.markdown

 **Implement autocomplete field**

-This is a classic example of Rx which you would find in almost any reactive library:
+A classic example of Rx that you will find in almost any reactive library:

 ```swift
 let isBusy = ActivityIndicator()